 The Orpen’s of Ardtully:

-Richard and Elizabeth had six sons and five daughters (note the peculiarly Irish tradition of naming children after their uncles and aunts and adding the mother’s maiden name into the mix) – Francis Fitz-Richard, Richard Hugh Millard Stack Orpen, Arthur Herbert Orpen, Charles William de Erpingham Stack Orpen (note the de Erpingham version of the Orpen name), William Newenham Morris, Raymond D’Audemar Stack Orpen, Mary Orpen, Theodora Elizabeth Orpen, Cornelia Susannah Sarah Orpen, Elizabeth Ida Rebecca Orpen and Emilia Georgina Stack Orpen.
-More info on them listed below.
+Richard and Elizabeth had six sons and five daughters (note the peculiarly Irish tradition of naming children after their uncles and aunts and adding the mother’s maiden name into the mix) – Francis Fitz-Richard, Richard Hugh Millard Stack Orpen, Arthur Herbert Orpen, Charles William de Erpingham Stack Orpen (note the de Erpingham version of the Orpen name), William Newenham Morris, Raymond D’Audemar Stack Orpen, Mary Orpen, Theodora Elizabeth Orpen, Cornelia Susannah Sarah Orpen, Elizabeth Ida Rebecca Orpen, and Emilia Georgina Stack Orpen.
+More info on them is listed below.

-Sir Richard John Theodore Orpen the Dublin based solicitor – Orpen & Co. (now Orpen Franks).
+Sir Richard John Theodore Orpen the Dublin-based solicitor – Orpen & Co. (now Orpen Franks).
 He devoted much of his spare time tracing the history of the Orpen family.

 Painting of Ardtully Estate by Arthur Herbert Orpen 1849 (William Orpen’s father).

 Painting of the bridge pool Ardtully by Arthur Herbert Orpen (1849).
 The bridge was built by his father Sir Richard John Theodore Orpen.
 Although Ardtully had an ‘Ice House’, the Orpen family caught so many salmon here that they regularly sent the excess to the market.

 By the time Sir Richard died at the age of 87, his estate consisted of about 12,000 acres in Kerry and about 300 in Cork.
 He was knighted in 1868 for his services to the legal profession.